Does sugar make kids hyperactive?

 Can someone be "addicted" to certain foods?

-The pleasures of eating certain foods, such as those containing sugar, should not be confused with the term “addiction”.
+The pleasures of eating certain foods, such as those containing sugars, should not be confused with the term “addiction”.
 Humans naturally prefer the taste of sweetness.
 In fact, the preference for a sweet taste is present from birth; breastmilk is sweet due to its lactose content.